tonio73/data-science/README.md

-# Notebooks and Python learning data science
+# Notebooks on learning data science

 Most of the examples presented in tutorials are either using powerful libraries, or data samples with many features.